 This conditioning and social isolation often creates a negative cycle.
 Men who have never experienced a nourishing relationship don’t believe relationships can be sustaining and satisfying in a persistent way.
 Once they enter into a committed relationship, they feel pressure to be emotionally available but they lack the skills to do so.
 They don’t know how to be a strong man and be emotionally attuned.
 Their withdrawal or ambivalence can lead to their partner being critical or demanding, driving them further into their isolation and belief that relationships cannot be satisfying.

-Some men, particularly those who had overbearing, critical or abusive fathers and other authority figures, become meek and ambivalent in their relationships.
+Some men, particularly those who had distant, critical or abusive fathers and other authority figures, become passive and ambivalent in their relationships.
 They drift with no real sense of purpose and without making strong choices.
 Other men are highly comfortable with the power and privilege that traditional social structures have provided them.
 They tend to be deeply uncomfortable with vulnerability and displays of emotion in themselves or in others.
 They fall back on habits of rigidity and anger.

 Daniel helps his male to understand and unpack their rigid habits of shutting down or getting angry.
 He assists them to understand the underlying emotions that drive their feelings of being suffocated and bored in relationships.
 Men often come to Daniel because they want newness but don’t know how to create it.
 They don’t know what to do after the honeymoon phase.
 With Daniel they learn how to continually foster a relationship, bringing richness and excitement to it and getting more of what they need.

 Fear of seeking help

 Men are frequently conditioned to contain emotions and be chronically self-sufficient.
 This may have been a way to be accepted and belong in their family as a child.
 This stops them from seeking help or counsel, because they fear feeling like a failure and the stigma that there is something ‘wrong’ with them.